Kilimanjaro: 19,341′ (5,895 m)

 General Agreement Concerning Services to be Provided and Responsibilities of Team Members

-When registering for a Kilimanjaro trek with Mountain Trip, we want to help make sure you understand the services we are providing and the services you are responsible for.
+When registering for an expedition with Mountain Trip, we want to help make sure you understand the services we are providing and the services you are responsible for.

 Transportation is Incidental